HBO sets Emmy nominations record and tops Netflix

-LOS ANGELES (Reuters) - AT&T Inc’s premium cable network HBO scored a record 137 Emmy nominations, topping streaming service Netflix Inc in what has become an annual battle for bragging rights in the contest for television’s biggest awards.
+LOS ANGELES, July 16 (Reuters) - AT&T Inc’s premium cable network HBO scored a record 137 Emmy nominations, topping streaming service Netflix Inc in what has become an annual battle for bragging rights in the contest for television’s biggest awards.

 A large chunk of HBO’s tally came from medieval fantasy “Game of Thrones,” which received 32 nominations, the highest total for a drama series in a single year.
 Limited series “Chernobyl” about the 1986 Russian nuclear disaster hauled in 19.